chill-viking/workflows/README.md

 Will test and publish results to sonar cloud for all libs and/or apps in a nx workspace that have `sonar-project.properties` file.

-The expectation of this workflow is that the `sonar-project.properties` file is in the folder of the lib/app that you want to have scanned.
+This workflow will only scan projects that have a `sonar-project.properties` file in the project folder, and either the folder is included in `released-paths` input or changes have occurred in the folder.

 Usage:
 ```yml